dsyph3r/ProfilerLiveBundle/README.md

  * Possibly port over to Backbone.js.
 There wouldn't be more work in this as it is already using underscore.js and there are Model classes already defined.
  * Use Assetic to complie and output the CoffeeScript files into JavaScript.
- * Add support for graphic of profiled information such as number of database requests
+ * Add support for graphing of profiled information such as number of database requests

 ## Changelog